South Sudanese Civil War

-The South Sudanese Civil War was a multi-sided civil war in South Sudan fought from 2013 to 2020, between forces of the government and opposition forces.
+The South Sudanese Civil War was a multi-sided civil war in South Sudan fought from 2013 to 2018 between government and opposition forces.
 The civil war caused rampant human rights abuses, including forced displacement, ethnic massacres, and killings of journalists by various parties.
 Since the war's end, South Sudan has been governed by a coalition formed by leaders of the former warring factions, Salva Kiir Mayardit and Riek Machar.
 The country continues to recover from the war while experiencing ongoing and systemic ethnic violence.

 In December 2013, President Kiir accused his former deputy Machar and 10 others of attempting a coup d'état.
 Machar denied trying to start a coup and fled to lead the Sudan People's Liberation Movement-in-Opposition (SPLM-IO).
 Fighting broke out between the Sudan People's Liberation Movement (SPLM) and SPLM-IO, igniting the civil war.
 Ugandan troops were deployed to fight alongside the South Sudanese government.
 The United Nations has peacekeepers in the country as part of the United Nations Mission in South Sudan (UNMISS).

 In January 2014, the first ceasefire agreement was reached.
 Fighting continued and was followed by several more ceasefire agreements.
 Negotiations were mediated by IGAD, the African Union, the United Nations, China, the European Union, the United States, the United Kingdom and Norway; the "Compromise Peace Agreement" was signed in August 2015.
 Machar returned to Juba in 2016 and was appointed vice president.
 Following a second breakout of fighting within Juba, the SPLM-IO fled to the surrounding and previously peaceful Equatoria region.
 Kiir replaced Machar as First Vice President with Taban Deng Gai, splitting the opposition, and rebel in-fighting became a major part of the conflict.
 A rivalry between the President and the former army chief Paul Malong Awan also led to fighting.
-In August 2018, another power sharing agreement came into effect.
+In August 2018, a ceasefire came into effect, and on 12 September 2018 the war officially ended with the signing of the Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan (R-ARCSS).
 On 22 February 2020, rivals Kiir and Machar struck a unity deal and formed a coalition government.